-Members of the 2013 On Stage group
+Members of the 2015 On Stage group

-What an exciting opportunity for these teenagers!
-Not only do they get to attend these performances free, they get to meet with the performers after the show to ask questions and gain insight into what it means to be ‘On Stage.’
+Students are invited to submit an essay detailing why they want to participate in Iowa State Center’s successful audience development program On Stage!
+Those selected have an exciting opportunity to attend six varied performances throughout the season.
+Not only do they attend the shows, they meet with the performers after the show to ask questions and gain insight into what it means to be ‘on stage.’
 For many students, On Stage! is their first time experiencing live entertainment; for others, it is an opportunity to expand their arts knowledge and understanding.

-I’ve been going to shows and concerts my entire life, but something was always missing.
-No matter how many plays my parents took me to as a child, or how many concerts I convinced them to take me to as a teenager, I always wanted more … On Stage has been a wonderful experience for me in so many ways, but most importantly because it opened my eyes to shows I never would have seen on my own accord, or shows my parents never would have taken me to, and ended up liking some of them more than concerts I begged my parents for weeks to take me to.
-On Stage has truly opened my eyes to all the types of arts out there previously unbeknownst to me.
+- I’ve been going to shows and concerts my entire life, but something was always missing.
+No matter how many plays my parents took me to as a child, or how many concerts I convinced them to take me to as a teenager, I always wanted more … On Stage! has been a wonderful experience for me in so many ways, but most importantly because it opened my eyes to shows I never would have seen on my own accord, or shows my parents never would have taken me to, and ended up liking some of them more than concerts I begged my parents for weeks to take me to.
+On Stage! has truly opened my eyes to all the types of arts out there previously unbeknownst to me.

 - As I began the long trek for preparing for college repeatedly I hear that colleges are looking for what they have deemed a “well rounded person”. … Theater is an art form that loves to test boundaries.
 Just by being in theater I thought I was testing boundaries, but because of this show I have realized that I have been testing the exact same boundaries each time, which doesn’t really make it testing boundaries.
 This experience allowed me to sample so many different kinds of art… It is thanks to On-Stage! that I have finally realized what being well rounded means.
 It means trying new things and knowing yourself.
 That is why with confidence I can say that it is thanks to On-Stage!
 I am now a better “rounded person”.

-I don’t think I can articulate how grateful I feel for this experience.
+- I don’t think I can articulate how grateful I feel for this experience.
 Every performance exceeded my expectations and I’m glad to have been able to go to every one of them.
-Before On Stage, I don’t think I really understood or gave enough credit to the audience’s role in each show.
+Before On Stage!, I don’t think I really understood or gave enough credit to the audience’s role in each show.
 I realize now that each show elicits a different response from the audience, and the audience can just have as much of an effect on the performer(s).